 Couture Design Awards

-One of the highlights of Couture — the Couture Design Awards — set new records in 2013 with over 170 submissions, and the competition promises to show you again in 2014 what happens when some of our most creative minds stretch the boundaries of design.
+One of the highlights of COUTURE— the COUTURE Design Awards — set new records in 2017 with over 200 submissions, and the competition promises to show you again in 2018 what happens when some of our most creative minds stretch the boundaries of design.

 All the pieces are displayed in the competition hallway, a "museum quality" display of this dazzling collection.
-In addition to our retailers voting on their favorites in the "People's Choice Award," a panel judges made up of of fellow designers, Cornerstone Retailers and jewelry editors from leading consumer magazines will judge submissions on criteria that include design, craftsmanship and salability.
-The judges will vote for the winning pieces on site, and retailers will also receive their ballots and vote for the "People's Choice Awards" at Couture.
+A panel of judges made up of fellow designers, Cornerstone Retailers and jewelry editors from leading consumer magazines will judge submissions on criteria that include design, craftsmanship and salability.
+The judges will vote for the winning pieces on site, and our entire community will be able to vote for the "People's Choice Award" during the COUTURE Design Awards celebration.

 We look forward to another record breaking event in 2018!

 Born in Israel, and raised in Switzerland and Turkey, Yossi Harari, the grandson of an art and antiques collector grew up surrounded by beautiful, worldly objects and ancient artifacts that delighted his senses.
 Influenced by his grandfather’s vast collections, Yossi developed his passion for jewelry design at an early age.
 When he was eleven years old, Yossi redesigned a diamond ring for his mother and it was this artistic endeavor that set him on a course of creativity and design from which he has never strayed.